Cultivate gratitude with this 15 minute trauma-informed restorative yoga practice that will help you soothe your anxiety and invite contentment.

 Kate Lynch (she/her) began teaching yoga and cultivating community in 2002, hoping to relieve some of the suffering in the world.
 Since then she has shared the tools that help her find joy, healing and calm in the face of self-doubt, pain and anxiety.

-If you tend to be hard on yourself, and want to change that, join me to learn mindfulness-based gratitude and self-compassion practices.
+If you tend to be hard on yourself, and want to change that, join me to practice mindfulness-based gratitude and self-compassion practices:

 Stop Walking On Eggshells!